Stargardts Disease Treatments NYC by Marc Bystock L.Ac.

 What Are the Symptoms of Stargardt's Disease?

-Common symptoms of those suffering from Stargardt's disease are like those who have age-related macular degeneration (ARMD).
+Common symptoms of those suffering from Stargardt's disease are similar to those who have age-related macular degeneration (ARMD).
 Symptoms include the slow loss of central vision bilaterally.
-The timing may vary as to the progression of symptoms among different patients.
-Usually, it starts off slowly with blurry vision followed by gray or black spots in the center of the eye.
+The timing of symptom progression may vary among patients.
+Usually, it starts slowly with blurry vision, followed by gray or black spots at the center of the eye.

 Patients notice that adjusting from brightness to darkness takes longer than before.
 Many of Stargardt's patients will end up with 20/200 vision and loss of side vision with age.
 Symptoms may include: